-History and science suggests that it does.
+History and science suggest that it does.

-Bear in mind that your dog’s sense of smell is highly evolved and their canine brains are hardwired to connect scents to experiences.
+Bear in mind that your dog’s sense of smell is highly evolved, and their canine brains are hardwired to connect scents to experiences.
 Some fragrances have been shown to have a more calming effect than others.